microsoft/Product-Recommendations/doc/troubleshooting-and-faq.md

 ![Application Insights Search](../images/application-insights-search-page.png)

-Althogt you can search for traces\events directly from the *search* screen, consider clicking on the **Analytics** button - you'll be redirected to the analytics site where you'll get the full flexible search capability:
+Although you can search for traces\events directly from the *search* screen, consider clicking on the **Analytics** button - you'll be redirected to the analytics site where you'll get the full flexible search capability:

 ![Application Insights Analytics](../images/application-insights-analytics.png)